cburgmer/ayepromise/README.md

 Aye, promise!
 -------------

 ayepromise is a teeny-tiny promise library.
-It used to promise to pass the [Promises/A+](http://promises-aplus.github.io/promises-spec/) Compliance Test Suite 1.0, but with new changes to the spec, this might only become true for 1.1 eventually in the future.
+It promises to pass the [Promises/A+](http://promises-aplus.github.io/promises-spec/) Compliance Test Suite 1.1.

-Aye tries to be fully compatible with [kriskowal's Q](https://github.com/kriskowal/q) in such a way that you can always replace ```aye``` with ```Q``` (there's a catch: ayepromise tries to strictly follow Promises/A+ 1.1 and will differ where Q does not).
+Aye tries to be fully compatible with [kriskowal's Q](https://github.com/kriskowal/q) in such a way that you can always replace ```aye``` with ```Q```.
+(There's a catch: ayepromise tries to strictly follow Promises/A+ 1.1 and will differ where Q does not.)
 It will not however try to implement anything close to the full feature set.
 Check ```test/CompatibilitySpecRunner.html``` to see ayepromise's test suite executed against Q.

 [![Build Status](https://secure.travis-ci.org/cburgmer/ayepromise.png?branch=master)](http://travis-ci.org/cburgmer/ayepromise)